 Equity Compensation.
 We believe that equity compensation should be a primary component of our executive compensation program because they align the interests of our executive officers with the long term performance of the Company.
 Stock options are a critical element of our long-term incentive strategy.
 The primary purpose of stock options is to provide Named Executive Officers and other employees with a personal and financial interest in our success through stock ownership, thereby aligning the interests of such persons with those of our stockholders.
 This broad-based program is a vital element of our goal to empower and motivate outstanding long-term contributions by our Named Executive Officers and other employees.
 The Compensation Committee believes that the value of stock options will reflect our performance over the long-term.
-Under our employee stock option program, options are granted at fair market value at the date of grant, and options granted under the program become exercisable only after a vesting period.
+Under our employee stock option program, options are granted at fair market value at the date of grant, and options granted under the program become exercisable only after a vesting period, which is subject to continued employment.
 Consequently, employees benefit from stock options only if the market value of our common stock increases over time.
 With respect to these stock options, we recognize compensation expense based on FASB ASC Topic 718.
-The Compensation Committee typically grants stock options to our Named Executive Officers under our 2007 Equity Incentive Plan.
-For all executives, other than the Chief Executive Officer, the Compensation Committee considers the recommendations of our Chief Executive Officer based on his subjective assessment of their performance.
-There is no set formula or performance criteria which determines the amount of the equity award for our Named Executive Officers or our other employees.
-We have not granted to any employee any restricted stock or restricted stock awards pursuant to our equity benefit plans.
-However, our Compensation Committee, in its discretion, may in the future elect to make such grants to our Named Executive Officers if it deems it advisable.